 Taking positive action to drive equity and equality

-We have learnt a lot in the last few years and have made several bold moves in tangible support of our commitment to becoming a leading inclusive employer.
-A recent example includes the introduction of our Family Leave policy in 2019 - this policy offers all of our people 14 weeks paid leave to spend time with their new families; heterosexual, same-sex, adoptive and surrogate parents.
+We’ve learnt a lot in the last few years and have made several bold moves in tangible support of our commitment to becoming a leading inclusive employer.
+We’re embedding inclusivity into everything that we do to ensure that our people - all of them, and the customers that we serve, can show up authentically.
+A recent example includes the introduction of our Family Leave policy in 2019 - this policy offers all of our people 14 weeks paid leave to spend time with their new families; heterosexual, same-sex, gender diverse*, adoptive and surrogate parents.

 In supporting our colleagues from diverse backgrounds, we continue to take positive action to drive greater equity in all of our approaches to recruitment, engagement, development and progression.
-This includes bespoke development initiatives, mentoring and work experience opportunities specifically targeted at our Black, Asian, ethnic minority and female colleagues, and mandating diversity in shortlists for recruitment and talent development investment.
+This includes bespoke development initiatives, mentoring and work experience opportunities specifically targeted at our Black, Asian, ethnic minority, female and gender diverse colleagues.
+And mandating diversity in shortlists for recruitment and talent development investment.

 Building effective allyship and cultural competence

 Building effective allyship is a key part of nurturing an inclusive culture.
-Later this year, we’ll launch an Inclusion Allies programme, which will focus on building empathy, understanding and inclusive behaviours across our workforce.
-We’ll expand our reverse mentoring programme and continue to invest in cultural competence training for our Board and Senior Leadership team.
-We’ll also mandate Conscious Inclusion training for all hiring managers to continue our focus on equitable and inclusive hiring decisions.
+We’ve launched an Inclusion Allies programme, focussed on building empathy, understanding and inclusive behaviours across our workforce.
+We’re also expanding our reverse mentoring programme and continue to invest in cultural competence training for our Board and Senior Leadership team.
+We’ve mandated Conscious Inclusion training for all hiring managers to continue our focus on equitable and inclusive hiring decisions.
 Our commitment to make the improvements, drive the change and champion equity and equality will help to create a fairer future for everyone.